Things you should know:

 What can be done about insomnia and depression occurring together?

-The best treatment for Insomnia is cognitive behavioural therapy, known as CBT.
+The best treatment for Insomnia is Cognitive Behavioural Therapy, known as CBT.
 A sleep psychologist will help you to look at how your behaviours, thoughts, and feelings affect how you sleep.
 It does not involve any drugs.
 CBT usually requires several sessions over a period of weeks or months.
 It will help you learn lifelong strategies for better sleep.
 It can also be used to help with depression.
 Psychologists who specialise in either sleep problems or depression may work with both problems.
 It is not unusual for such treatment to happen alongside a course of antidepressants.
-Ask your GP about seeing a psychologist, either linked to a sleep centre or specialising in sleep and depression.
-Contact details for insomnia treatment centres can be found via our Sleep Specialists page.
+Ask your GP about seeing a psychologist, either linked to asleep centre or specialising in sleep and depression.

 My depression is worse in winter.
 Can light help?